randeekon/portfolio/readMe.txt

-this gives the message: initialized empty git repository add all the files using the command git add . git commit -m "initial workflow setup"
+this gives the message: initialized empty git repository add all the files using the command git add . git commit -m "initial workflow setup" //it works with " ", gives error with  ''
 ------------------------------------------------------
 working on index home page